Failure to Appear Laws

 An experienced criminal attorney understands that life gets in the way sometimes and could help you prove to the court that you had a reasonable excuse for missing your court date.
 A Fort Worth failure to appear lawyer could help you explain your circumstances to the court and work to protect you from further legal incrimination.
 Work with a seasoned defense attorney today, and know that you are in capable hands.

-What Happens Following Failure to Appear?
+What Follows to Failure to Appear

 In the event a defendant misses their court appearance, there will likely be a warrant issued for their arrest.
 They may also face misdemeanor or felony charges depending on the original crime they were charged with, the circumstances surrounding their absence from court, if they ever missed court appearances in the past, and if they are perceived to pose a danger to society.
 Furthermore, the defendant may also have to pay a “failure to appear” fine of up to $4,000 in value.